FIRE-Phoebe/DRE/README.md

 ### Total License Issued and examinees:
-   - Brokers: In the FY 2022, the number of broker examinees for broker have significant increased.
+   - Brokers: In the FY 2022, the number of broker examinees for licenses have significant increased.
    - The trend of total license issued in these five years are very stable.

 <p align=center>